Part-timeProject Management Certificate

 A: When the program ends, submit a graduation request form.
 You need to complete and pass all courses in the program.
 Attendance and participation throughout the full duration of all 13 courses is mandatory if you wish to be eligible to receive the Project Management Certificate.

-We evaluate all courses on a pass/fail basis using a combination of your assignments, individual or group projects, exams, participation and attendance.
-Please note that we expect you to be in the classroom at the posted starting time.
+We evaluate all courses on a pass/fail basis using a combination of your assignments, individual or group projects, participation and attendance.
+Please note that we expect you to be online for your courses at the posted starting time.

 Q: Are scholarships or other funding available?